 How to make Reuben Wontons:

-Rough chop the corned beef into bite-size pieces then add it to a medium size bowl along with the room temp cream cheese, drained sauerkraut and Gouda cheese
+Rough chop the corned beef into bite-size pieces and add it to a medium bowl along with the cream cheese, drained sauerkraut, a tablespoon of Thousand Island dressing and the shredded Swiss cheese.

-Preheat the oven to 375° then gently press a single wonton into each mini muffin cup.
-They tend to stick together, so make sure you only have one per cup.
+NOTE: the wontons tend to stick together – be sure you only have one per cup.
 Lightly spritz each cup with cooking spray.

 looking for other wonton wrapper recipes?